Víctor Pantaleón Linares

-Víctor Pantaleón Linares (1807-1853), Californio, soldier, ranchero, majordomo of Mission San Luis Obispo, vecino and Juez of San Luis Obispo.
+Víctor Pantaleón Linares (1807–1853), Californio, soldier, ranchero, majordomo of Mission San Luis Obispo, vecino and Juez of San Luis Obispo.
 Grandson of some of the earliest Spanish settlers of California, his second son Pio Linares was an infamous leader, (allegedly with Jack Powers), of a bandit gang in San Luis Obispo County in the 1850s.

 Víctor Pantaleón Linares' family and early life

-Víctor Pantaleón Linares was a descendant of his grandfather Ygnacio Antonio Linares, a Spanish soldier from Sonora with a wife and four children that came to Alta California with the second Anza Expedition in 1776.
+Víctor Pantaleón Linares was a descendant of his grandfather Ygnacio Antonio Linares, a Spanish soldier from Sonora with a wife and four children who came to Alta California with the second Anza Expedition in 1776.
 He served as a soldier in the Presidio of San Francisco and died in San Jose in 1805.

 Víctor Linares' father, Salvador Linares, son of Ygnacio Antonio Linares, was born on December 25, 1775, as the second Anza Expedition was crossing the desert from Sonora to Mission San Gabriel.
 He followed his father as a soldier in the Monterey Presidio, marrying a widow with a daughter, Maria Bernarda Alvarez.
-Together they had four sons, three that reached adulthood.
-However Salvador died at the Monterey Presidio in August 1807, at age 31, soon after the birth of his twin sons Francisco and Víctor on July 24, 1807.
-Both were christened the next day at Mission Nuestra Senora de la Soledad.
+Together they had four sons, three of whom reached adulthood.
+Salvador died at the Monterey Presidio in August 1807, at age 31, soon after the birth of his twin sons Francisco and Víctor on July 24, 1807; both were christened the next day at Mission Nuestra Senora de la Soledad.

-Salvador's widow with a daughter from her first marriage and the three young sons from the second, remarried for a third time on December 17, 1809, at Mission San Gabriel, to Jose Pedro Villalobos, a corporal of the garrison of San Diego Presidio.
-It was he or perhaps his father an old soldier and resident of San Diego, Juan Jose Miguel Villalobos, who raised the sons of Salvador Linares until his death March 7, 1825.
-That year the eldest Linares son, Jose Ynes de la Luz joined the garrison of San Diego Presidio and would later be granted the Rancho Los Nogales in 1840.
-He was followed the next year by the one of the younger twin sons, Víctor Linares.
-The other twin son of Salvador, Francisco "Santiago" Linares, did not join the military but followed another path that led to his execution for a robbery and murder at Los Angeles on April 7, 1841.
+Salvador's widow, with a daughter from her first marriage and the three young sons from the second, married for a third time on December 17, 1809, at Mission San Gabriel, to Jose Pedro Villalobos, a corporal of the garrison of San Diego Presidio.
+It was he or perhaps his father Juan Jose Miguel Villalobos, an old soldier and resident of San Diego, who raised the sons of Salvador Linares until his death March 7, 1825.
+That year the eldest Linares son, Jose Ynes de la Luz joined the garrison of San Diego Presidio and was later granted the Rancho Los Nogales in 1840.
+He was followed the next year by one of the younger twin sons, Víctor Linares.
+The other twin son of Salvador, Francisco "Santiago" Linares, did not join the military but followed a path that led to his execution for a robbery and murder at Los Angeles on April 7, 1841.
 He was buried in the La Iglesia de Nuestra Señora la Reina de los Ángeles Cemetery.

-At the San Diego Presidio, Víctor was married to a widow, Maria Micaela Villa, with two sons, Sebastian Villa, age 5 and Francisco age 2 on January 8, 1826.
+At the San Diego Presidio, Víctor was married to a widow, Maria Micaela Villa, with two sons, 5-year-old Sebastian Villa and 2-year-old Francisco, on January 8, 1826.
 That April, while serving as a sentry, Víctor Linares killed Juan German, a vecino of San Diego.
-Linares was court-martialed but was acquitted because he had merely performed his duty as a sentry.
+Linares was court-martialed, but was acquitted because he had merely performed his duty as a sentry.